nd1012/ObjectValidation/src/ObjectValidation CountryValidator/README.md

 ignored!

-**NOTE**: The validation will fail with the first validation result of an attribute from the template, if not validated using the ObectValidation methods.
+**NOTE**: The validation will fail with the first validation result of an attribute from the template, if not validated using the ObjectValidation methods.

 The `ValidationTemplateIfAttribute` allows to apply a template only in case a